-To determine the literacy numeracy skills of 10 elementary school students in grades 1-6 in Pujut District, Central Lombok Regency, Geography were given Education Lecturers enumerators and observers provided two types of tests.
+To determine 3 ne literacy and numeracy skills of 10 elementary school students in grades 1-6 in Pujut District, Central Lombok Regency, Geography were given Education Lecturers as enumerators and observers provided two types of tests.
 Both tests were adapted from TIMSS & PIRLS International Study Center by the Balitbang Education Assessment Center of the Ministry of National Education of the Republic of Indonesia.
-In general, the literacy and numeracy skills of students in Central Lombok are quite varied.
+In general, me literacy and numeracy skills of students in Central Lombok are quite varied.
 However, it seems six respondents should be more guided and motivated.

-Researchers try to carry out this group learning to improve literacy and numeracy to make it easier for students to focus according to their skills.
+Researchers try to carry out this group learning to improve interacy and numeracy to make it easier for students to focus according to their skills.